-Confidence is defined in cognitive psychology as the subjective assessment of a decision’s quality or accuracy8.
+Confidence is the subjective assessment of a decision’s quality or accuracy8.
 We refer to confidence as being ‘calibrated’ if it closely predicts objective accuracy (i.e., such that the individual is neither overconfident nor underconfident).
-In experimental studies, confidence sometimes exhibits impressive calibration with objective accuracy9, which is thought to reflect people’s ability to evaluate the quality of evidence on which they base their decisions10.
+In experimental studies, confidence sometimes exhibits impressive calibration to objective accuracy9, which is thought to reflect people’s ability to evaluate the quality of evidence on which they base their decisions10.
 But calibration is rarely perfect because confidence also depends on factors that do not directly correlate with accuracy, such as the time spent deliberating and the total amount of evidence considered (independent of the quality or consistency of this evidence)11,12, as well as the mood13, personality14, gender15 and status16 of the decision maker.
-The resulting under- and overconfidence matters: Overconfident decision makers leap to premature conclusions and ignore useful information or advice, while underconfident decision makers waste time collecting evidence that won’t improve their decisions17.
+The resulting under- and overconfidence matters: overconfident decision makers leap to premature conclusions and ignore useful information or advice, while underconfident decision makers waste time collecting evidence that won’t improve their decisions17.
 Effective decision making in groups likewise depends on team members sharing calibrated information about their uncertainty: Confident team members tend to be listened to more, which can lead others astray if they are overconfident18.
 Conversely, underconfident team members may be ignored or may fail to share potentially useful information19.

 FIGURE 1: Visual representation of confidence calibration when comparing objective accuracy (x-axis) to subjective confidence (y-axis).
 Confidence is said to be calibrated when the two are relatively equivalent.

 These features of confidence highlight its potential importance in healthcare, as overconfidence can lead to insufficient consideration of diagnostic alternatives and inadequate care20.
 In the absence of objective feedback, confidence can be used as a marker of how likely someone is to be correct21.
 In medicine, a lack of clearly communicated feedback can cause clinicians to proceed as if they have received positive feedback.
 This means that they do not adequately update their internal model of the patient and then increase their confidence inappropriately, whether working individually or in teams22.

-Given growing interest in this topic, we conducted a scoping review to synthesise current work on studying diagnosis as a cognitive process, both in terms of what contributes to calibrated confidence and how judgements of confidence and certainty are utilised within the wider medical decision making process.
-The psychological literature treats these as different concepts, but they will treated as the same throughout this paper..
+This scoping review to collates and synthesises the current work on studying diagnosis as a cognitive process.
+We aimed to identify key determinants of confidence and characterise how judgements of confidence are utilised within the wider medical decision making process.
+For the purposes of this review, and in common with practice in the reviewed articles, we treat “confidence” and “certainty” as interchangeable terms, while noting that the psychological literature discusses whether they are subtly different concepts23.
 Our full research questions can be found in Box 1.

 BOX 1: Scoping Review Research Questions (Preregistered)